sglanger/rsna-docker/README.md

 Usage: see file run_docker.sh for build, run, clean
-	Real user would replace all files starting with "fake" wither their real app, and have to update the .conf and .env files with their real stuff
+	Real user would replace all files starting with "fake" with their real app, and have to update the .conf and .env files with their real stuff

 	Follow the patterns seen in the /etc/services-config